Planning for the Breach: Part 2

 - Contain a recovery platform with root cause analysis and documentation reporting from all data sources in the security network.
 Identifies gaps in preparation and execution plan and determines what methods and tools might help in the future.

-- Enables active threat information sharing with ISCs, ISAOs or directly to other trusted entities and capable of using standardized languages for threat information.
+- Enables active threat information sharing with ISCs, ISAOs or directly to other trusted entities; capable of using standardized languages for threat information.

 As the security mindset becomes increasingly proactive, leveraging the advantage of IR technology will be pivotal to containing the inevitable.
-Are you ready for the breach?
+So, are you ready for the breach?